-Implication: In IA-32e mode, under the conditions given above, an IRET can get a #AC even if alignment checks are disabled at the start of the IRET.
-This erratum can only be observed with a software generated stack frame.
+Implication: In IA-32e mode, under the conditions given above, an IRET can get a #AC or BTSs may be incorrect

 Workaround: Software should not generate misaligned stack frames for use with IRET.

-Status: For the steppings affected, see the Summary Table of Changes.
-Upper 32 bits of 'From' address reported through LBR or LER MSRs, BTMs or BTSs may be incorrect Problem: When a far transfer switches the processor from IA-32e mode to 32-bit mode, the upper 32 bits of the 'From' (source) addresses reported through the LBR (Last Branch Record) or LER (Last Exception Record) MSRs (Model-Specific Registers), BTMs (Branch Trace Messages) or BTSs (Branch Trace Stores) may be incorrect.
+S91 Upper 32 bits of 'From' address reported through LBR or LER MSRs, BTMs the upper 32 bits of the 'From' (source) addresses reported through the LBR (Last Branch Record) or LER (Last Exception Record) MSRs (Model-Specific Registers), BTMs (Branch Trace Messages) or BTSs (Branch Trace Stores) may be incorrect.